ojaoc/rock-paper-scissors/README.md

 # Rock Paper Scissors

-Open-source Rock Paper Scissors game for the browser
+Open-source Rock Paper Scissors game for the browser.
+As you choose a play, you will go against a random, computer selected choice.

 ## Installation